Take a Trip to Tax Town: When Travel Expenses Are Deductible for Your Business

 Now that you have a good sense of figuring out what is a deductible travel expenses, let’s think a little bit about what points a travel expense toward being a personal rather than business expense under §1.162-2:

-4. How Solopreneurs Apply This in Real Life
+4. How Solopreneurs Can Realistically Approach This

-I know I know, it’s a lot and you don't want to have to read IRC code everytime you are trying to figure out if a travel expense is deductible (and you may not always have access to this blog post to help you out :) ).
+I know I know, it’s a lot and you don't want to have to read IRC code every time you are trying to figure out if a travel expense is deductible (and you may not always have access to this blog post to help you out :) ).
 Instead, here’s a simple thought process you can walk through before taking a deduction:

 Step 1 — Why am I going?